Chart Color Schemes

 Population growth drivers in Fennell Bay are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Fennell Bay's population is estimated at around 1,985 as of Feb 2026.
-This reflects an increase of 205 people (11.5%) since the 2021 Census, which reported a population of 1,780 people.
-The change is inferred from the resident population of 1,942, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 729 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The suburb's 11.5% growth since the 2021 census exceeded the Rest of NSW (5.9%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 85.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Fennell Bay is around 1,985.
+This figure reflects an increase of 205 people since the 2021 Census, which reported a population of 1,780.
+The change is inferred from AreaSearch's resident population estimate of 1,942 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 9 validated new addresses since the Census date.
+This level of population results in a density ratio of 729 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 11.5% growth since the 2021 census exceeded the Rest of NSW (5.9%), indicating it as a growth leader in the region.
+Interstate migration contributed approximately 85.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, a significant population increase in the top quartile of Australian non-metropolitan areas is forecast, with the suburb expected to expand by 523 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 19.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, a significant population increase is forecast for the top quartile of Australian non-metropolitan areas, including Fennell Bay, which is expected to expand by 584 persons, reflecting a gain of 27.2% in total over the 17 years.

 Frequently Asked Questions - Population